 The Towpath also connects the Appalachian Trail from West Virginia to Maryland.

-The most challenging part for us was the incline going back up the bike trail near the top of bridge but it’s doable… or you can just walk your bike back up.
+The most challenging part for us was the incline going back up the bike trail near the top of the bridge but it’s doable… or you can just walk your bike back up.

 Enjoy a Sweet Treat at Rock Hill Ice Creamery